ndsurgenor/friends-of-belvoir-park/README.md

 - __Contact Page__

-  - This page will allow the user to provide personal details in order to become a member of Friends of Belvoir Park.
+  - This page will allow the user to provide personal details in order to become a member of *Friends of Belvoir Park*.
   - This page also allows the member to gain more information about the group.
   - The checkboxes allow them to specify which information they would like to recieve from the group.
   - An 'Additional Comments' textbox allows the user to provide specific questions/requests to the group.